open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.0-snapshot/connectors/pipeline/spline/airflow.md

 ---
-title: Run Spline Connector using the CLI
+title: Run Spline Connector using Airflow SDK
-slug: /connectors/pipeline/spline/cli
+slug: /connectors/pipeline/spline/airflow
 ---

-# Run Spline using the metadata CLI
+# Run Spline using the Airflow SDK

 In this section, we provide guides and references to use the Spline connector.